-Graduates of the Master's degree programme in Biology who have chosen a scientific career often start with a PhD or join a research and development team in a company or research institute.
-Students who have done a society-oriented project find jobs as Science Advisors at governmental organizations, research institutions or companies.
+Graduates of the Master's degree programme in Biology who have chosen the Research track often enter a PhD programme or join a research and development team in a company or research institute.
+Students who have chosen the Science, Business & Policy track find jobs (e.g. as science advisor) in a variety of fields, e.g. in governmental organizations, research institutions, museums, publishers or companies.

 2-year programme; credits per year: 60 ECTS; most courses are 5 ECTS.

 Exchange: All our science and engineering programmes offer study abroad possibilities at a number of partner institutions.
 Our partners include top-100 universities in Europe (for example in Germany, UK, and Sweden) and in the USA, China, South-East Asia, and South America.
 Our exchange programmes have a typical duration of one semester and count toward your final degree.

 You only need to take one of these language tests: